Tenerife + Carnival = A Spectacle of Superlatives

 Tenerife will not let anyone down when it comes to the word: Diversity!
 Many bigger towns and cities are also celebrating their own carnival, often at the same time as Santa Cruz.

 Puerto de la Cruz is one of the most popular tourist destinations of the island and the northern headquarter of FU International Academy.

-Dig into the world of gods and goddesses, dress up as legendary creatures and don’t forget your toga at home!
+Dig into the space of planets and aliens, dress up as legendary astronauts and sprinkle stardust everywhere you go!

 Leave your car at home!